Sports spread betting is the other half of the spread betting markets that is offered along with financial spread betting.

 Profit and Loss in Sports Spread Betting

-- If you bought the three to six spread, and the winning horse won by 10 lengths, then you would win £200 – your £50 bet stake times the four “units” over the spread the horse won by
+- If you bought the three to six spread, and the winning horse won by 10 lengths.
+You would win £200 – your £50 bet stake times the four “units” over the spread the horse won by

-- If the horse won by eight lengths, then your win would be £100 – your £50 bet times two units the spread was beaten by
+- If the horse won by eight lengths.
+Your win would be £100 – your £50 bet times two units the spread was beaten by

-- If you bought the spread and the winning horse only won by four lengths, then you would lose £100 – your £50 betting stake times two units less than the six units that you bought the spread at
+- If you bought the spread and the winning horse only won by four lengths.
+You would lose £100 – your £50 betting stake times two units less than the six units that you bought the spread at

-- If the winner only won by a length, then your loss would be £250 – your £50 bet times five units below the buy spread number of six lengths
+- If the winner only won by a length.
+Your loss would be £250 – your £50 bet times five units below the buy spread number of six lengths

-- If you sold the three to six spread, then you would be selling the spread at three, betting that the winner wins only by less than three lengths – If the winner won by two lengths, your win would be £50 – your bet times one unit below the spread
+- If you sold the three to six spread.
+You would be selling the spread at three, betting that the winner wins only by less than three lengths – If the winner won by two lengths, your win would be £50 – your bet times one unit below the spread

-- If the winner only won by a single length, then you’d have a two-unit win of £100
+- If the winner only won by a single length.
+You’d have a two-unit win of £100

-- If you sold the three to six spread and, God forbid, the winner won by 10 lengths, then your loss would be a whopping £350 – your £50 betting stake times seven units
+- If you sold the three to six spread and, God forbid, the winner won by 10 lengths.
+Your loss would be a whopping £350 – your £50 betting stake times seven units

-- If you bought the spread and the winner bested the second-place horse by exactly six lengths, then your bet would be a scratch – £50 times zero.
+- If you bought the spread and the winner bested the second-place horse by exactly six lengths.
+Your bet would be a scratch – £50 times zero.
 Likewise, if you sold the spread and the winner won by three lengths, that bet would also be a scratch.

 What Makes the Difference in Winning or Losing Sports Spread Bets